TheInsomniac/CloudEdit/README.md

     - _Foundation CSS & JS_
 - Downloaded HTML file now includes CDN versions of selected JS/CSS Imports as well as autoprefixing all embedded CSS if _autoprefixer_ chosen as an import.
-- Appcache manifest for offline caching of resources and quicker future loading
+- Appcache manifest for offline caching of resources and quicker future loading.
+- Save current session to localStorage for persistence.
+- Load previous session from localStorage into current panes.

 ![Image1](https://raw.githubusercontent.com/TheInsomniac/CloudEdit/master/img/CloudEdit1.png)